voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    Pro tip: if you are editing existing labels and only uploading a subset of their attributes to CVAT,
+    **Pro tip**: if you are editing existing labels and only uploading a subset of their attributes to CVAT,
-    :ref:`restrciting label deletions <cvat-restricting-edits>` by setting
+    :ref:`restricting label deletions <cvat-restricting-edits>` by setting
     `allow_deletions=False` provides a helpful guarantee that no labels will be deleted if `label_id` snafus occur in CVAT.

 .. note::

-    Pro tip: when working with annotation schemas that include :ref:`per-class attributes <cvat-label-schema>`, be sure that any class label changes that you would reasonably make all share the same attribute schemas so that unwanted `label_id` changes do not occur.
+    **Pro tip**: when working with annotation schemas that include :ref:`per-class attributes <cvat-label-schema>`, be sure that any class label changes that you would reasonably make all share the same attribute schemas so that unwanted `label_id` changes are not caused by CVAT.

     If a schema-altering class change must occur, remember to manually copy the `label_id` before making the change and then paste it back to ensure that